Catching Campus Attention

 Location and Quantity

-Pole Banners may only be installed at the indicated available locations (see graphic) designated by the university, and may only be installed on light posts that are designed to accommodate banner arms.
+Pole Banners may only be installed at the indicated available locations (see graphic) designated by the university, on light posts that are designed to accommodate banner arms.

 Most pole banner locations will be assigned to specific SDSU entities which will be responsible for content, schedule and rotation.
 For a complete listing for banner location and scheduling see online map.
 Individual entities wishing to display banners will be limited to specific areas as indicated on the banner map and must be approved according to the process outlined on this page.